-- 10.2.1 The Trustee has given the Investment Managers full discretion in exercising rights, including voting rights, in relation to the Section's investments.
+- 10.2.1 The Trustee has given the investment managers full discretion in exercising rights, including voting rights, in relation to the Section's investments.
 The Trustee monitors a manager voting summary on a quarterly basis. - 10.2.2 The Trustee encourages best practice in terms of engagement with investee companies.
-It therefore seeks to require its Investment Managers to discharge their responsibilities in respect of investee companies that they invest in accordance with the UK Stewardship Code drawn up by the Financial Reporting Council.
+It therefore seeks to require its investment managers to discharge their responsibilities in respect of investee companies that they invest in accordance with the UK Stewardship Code drawn up by the Financial Reporting Council.
 On an annual basis, the Plan's investment managers are required to provide the Trustee with a statement of their compliance with the UK Stewardship Code, where applicable.
-The Plan is a signatory of the UK Stewardship Code. - 10.2.3 The Trustee believes that good corporate governance is important and it expects the Investment Managers to have suitable policies which promote the concept of good corporate governance and, in particular a policy of exercising voting rights.
-The Trustee holds the Investment Managers accountable for their decisions in the use of voting rights. - 10.2.4 The Trustee uses the services of a third-party specialist to assist with the engagement of individual companies within the equity and corporate credit portfolios that the Section holds on ESG matters.
-An ESG engagement update is reported to the Trustee quarterly.
+The Plan is a signatory of the UK Stewardship Code. - 10.2.3 The Trustee believes that good corporate governance is important and it expects the investment managers to have suitable policies which promote the concept of good corporate governance and, in particular a policy of exercising voting rights.
+The Trustee holds the investment managers accountable for their decisions in the use of voting rights. - 10.2.4 The Trustee uses the services of a third-party specialist to assist with the engagement of individual companies within the equity and corporate credit portfolios that the Section holds on ESG matters.
+An ESG engagement update is reported to the Trustee quarterly. - 10.2.5 the Manager, as part of its ongoing monitoring, reviews the execution of voting and engagement responsibilities and periodically reports back its findings to the Trustee (for example where the Plan invests in pooled funds, the Plan's investment managers are responsible for exercising voting rights and reporting on how they have exercised those rights).